WHOF-AM 1320

 Florida News Network

-Jim Patrick, Gene Smith and Dr. Larry Lammers
+1985-WHOF, Inc. (Jim Patrick, Gene Smith and Dr. Larry Lammers)

-1986-Larry Lamers
+1986-Larry Lammers

-($100,000 for the tower, license and call letters.
-The studio was not included in the
+1987-Elvin and Brent Harmond ($100,000 for the tower, license and call letters.
+Studios not included)

-History of Call Letters and Formats: WHOF-1985-Adult Standards/Big Bands
+History of Call Letters and Formats:

--1987-Rock/Country ''Country Music With A Kick''
+WMHI-1987-Rock/Country ''Country Music With A Kick''

 WWLW-1987-Oldies

-WFRK-1988-50s, 60s and 70s "Famous Rock'
+WFRK-1988-50s, 60s and 70s "Famous Rock"

 History Of WHOF